PoCInnovation/Workshops/p2p/old/4.SecuChallengesEth/README.md

 In this Workshop, you will learn :

-:heavy_check_mark: How to use Remix IDE
+✔️ How to use Remix IDE

-:heavy_check_mark: How does Smart Contracts are written
+✔️ How does Smart Contracts are written

-:heavy_check_mark: How to interact with Smart Contracts Method
+✔️ How to interact with Smart Contracts Method

-:heavy_check_mark: ... and how to exploit them !!
+✔️ ... and how to exploit them !!

 ## :dizzy: Table of contents
 * [Setup](README.md#wrench-setup)